generalui/pivotaltracker/README.md

 First, since JSON is the data transfer format--we start off with a simple layer of JSON.parse() and JSON.stringify() on incoming & outgoing POST/PUT body data, respectively.

-In addition to this, type coersion is applied according to whatever JS type is equivalent to the data type the Pivotal API specifies for a given resource's property. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*
+In addition to this, type coersion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*

 This is done for one simple reason: ease of use.
 By limiting the possible range of data types allowed for the value of any given property, validation & general consumption of data is simplified.